En bref

 CVG 5188 Loads on Structures (3 units)

 Overview of loads on buildings according to Canadian codes and standards.
 Dead and live loads; Snow loads; Wind loads; Earthquake loads; Loads on non-structural components; Vibrations.
 Selected topics in the practical design of building structures.
+This course is equivalent to CIVJ 5188 at Carleton University.

 Course Component: Lecture